How To Use Personality Styles To Overcome The Biggest Obstacle In Your Business, Team

 So many times, we learn our personality style and expect everyone to communicate to us in our style.
 Great communication doesn’t work that way.

-A few weeks ago, in a team meeting, we were solving a lot of problems and setting direction on a project.
+One time in a team meeting, we were solving a lot of problems and setting direction on a project.
 A lot of new workload was being created.

 Toward the end of the meeting, I noticed the look on one of my High C team member’s face.
 She looked worried and stressed out.